The Instagram hashtag I launched at the beginning of August – #iwillwearwhatilike – has been a wonderfully surprising success.

-However, it's also got me thinking that the attitudes on social media are one thing, but they are very different to those of the general population.
+However, it’s also got me thinking that the attitudes on social media are one thing, but they are very different from those of the general population.
 I think we, as bloggers, often forget that not everyone is online sharing photos of themselves and what they wear every day.
-Many women may not have any idea that this notion of embracing your own style - whatever it may be - and forgetting all those ridiculous "age appropriate" rules even exists.
+Many women may not have any idea that this notion of embracing your own style – WHATEVER it may be – and forgetting all those ridiculous “age-appropriate” rules even exist.

 I’ve been wondering where this attitude ever came from.
 I think that the fear of what others will say about what they’re wearing is the biggest thing that holds women (and some men probably) back.
 Yet as I heard a well-known personality say once (in a live stage show):